+Integrated-galaxy IMF theory provides us with a systematic way to discuss IMF variations from SFR \citep{2013Kroupa_IGIMF_book}.
+In vigorously star-forming clouds, high-mass stars preferentially form, whereas slowly star-forming clouds produce a large number of low-mass stars.
+The star formation duration in our UFD simulations is $\sim 100$\,Myr, and the total stellar mass is $\sim 10^{4}\,\Msun$, therefore the star formation rate is $10^{-4}\,\Msun$ yr$^{-1}$.
+This SFR is low, and a suppression of the formation of stars with $\gtrsim 10\,\Msun$ is expected (see Fig.~35 of \citealt{2013Kroupa_IGIMF_book}).
+This suppresses the production of Fe while holding Ba and Sr steady, therefore an IMF similar to our best-fit IMF might be a natural consequence of low SFRs in these small systems.
+An important test is to apply the same framework of the IMF variations to other systems with different SFRs.
+We will further investigate this in our future study.

-An interesting connection of this peculiar IMF is the multiple populations in globular clusters (GCs).
-Their peculiar chemical abundances can be explained by the contribution from super-AGB stars to the chemical enrichment before the formation of second generation stars (see, e.g. \citealt{2018Bastian}).
+Regarding the peculiar IMF we have considered, there may be an interesting connection to the multiple populations in globular clusters (GCs).
+Their chemical abundances could be explained by contributions from super-AGB stars to the overall chemical enrichment before the formation of any second-generation stars (e.g. \citealt{2018Bastian}).
 There are also implications for other issues such as the mass-budget problem, in which the ratios of the total mass of first-generation stars to second-generation stars is anomalous \citep{2008Renzini_MassBudgetProblem}.
 The log-normal IMF, which has a large mass fraction of super-AGB stars, could alleviate the mass-budget problem.
-Also, the IMF greatly reduces the production of iron.
-Therefore the metallicities do not significantly differ between the first generation stars and the second generation stars.
-We still cannot conclude that the IMF presented by \citet{2007Komiya} is a viable solution because the application of the different IMF is supported for stars with [Fe/H] <~ -2 \citep{2013Suda_IMF, 2014Lee_IMF}, which is inconsistent with the fact that the majority of stars in GCs have [Fe/H] > -2.
-However, it is interesting that enhancing the fraction of super-AGB stars while decreasing massive stars is favoured in a completely different context of UFD chemical evolution.
+Also, the log-normal IMF greatly reduces the production of Fe.
+Therefore, the metallicities do not significantly differ between the first-generation and the second-generation stars.
+A caveat to concluding that the IMF presented by \citet{2007Komiya} is a viable solution for GCs would be that the the majority of GCs stars have [Fe/H] $> -2$ which is outside of the range for which this IMF has been developed (\citealt{2013Suda_IMF, 2014Lee_IMF}).
+Nevertheless, it is interesting that enhancing the fraction of super-AGB stars while decreasing the number of massive stars is also favoured in a completely different context of chemical evolution.